 What to do if a pipe freezes

-- Turn off your supply at the stop tap and switch off your immersion heater and central heating.
+- Turn off your water supply at the stop tap and switch off your immersion heater (if you have one) and central heating.

-- Leave the cold tap on so any thawed water can escape.
+- Leave the cold tap on so thawed water can escape (don’t forget to close the tap after it’s been thawed).

-- Use a hairdryer, hot water bottle or a heated cloth wrapped around the pipe.
+- Use a hairdryer (on warm), hot water bottle or a heated cloth wrapped around the pipe to thaw it slowly.
+Never use a naked flame or blow torch.

-- Contact an approved plumber before your pipes burst.
+- Contact a registered plumber before your pipes burst.

 What to do if a pipe bursts

-- Open your taps inside your home to reduce flooding, and use towels to soak up any water that has leaked.
+- Turn on all the taps inside your home to reduce the risk of flooding, and use towels to soak up any water that has leaked.
+Remember to turn the taps back off before you turn on the stop tap.

 - You must call in a professional plumber to sort out any burst pipes.